Hike the Lares Trek and Short Inca Trail to Machu Picchu in 5 Days - Orange Nation Peru

 • Time: 8hrs approximately

-After lunch in Lares, we have a private transfer to Ollantaytambo, where we spend the night in a comfortable hotel within walking distance to the town shopping and train station.
+After we have enjoyed our lunch in Lares, we have a private transfer to Ollantaytambo, where we spend the night in a comfortable hotel within walking distance to the town shopping and train station.

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner